 Travel Patterns: Daily auto trips were examined to gain insight into the daily activity patterns of travelers in the region.
 Table 5.11 displays the magnitude and average size of trips within and external to the sub-corridor area.
 There are nearly 800,000 daily auto trips made by residents and employees in the sub-corridor.
 As illustrated, in the table below, 75 percent of those trips are internal-internal trips, meaning they start and end within the sub-corridor.
 These sub-corridor internal trips include commute travel for workers who live and work in the sub-corridor, as well as local trips for daily activities such as shopping, school, recreation, and other, which are often proximate to home.
 The relatively high number of internal trip-making is a reflection of the relative remoteness and separation of the sub-corridor area from more urbanized parts of the Inland Empire.
-Around 12 percent of the trips have one end in the sub-corridor and the other end either inside or outside the IE CMCP area and the other either inside or outside the IE CMCP area and the other either inside or outside of IE CMCP area are 6.2 and 8.2 times the length of the internal-internal trips, respectively.
+Around 12 percent of the trips have one end in the sub-corridor and the other end either inside or outside the IE CMCP area and 14 percent are to or from outside the IE CMCP area.
+The average trip lengths for trips with one end in the Study Area and the other either inside or outside of IE CMCP area are 6.2 and 8.2 times the length of the internal-internal trips, respectively.